10 ways to support someone with a genetic disorder

 Genetic disorders can make life more complicated for people and this means that celebrating achievements and milestones can be more important than ever.
 I always encourage families dealing with genetic disorders to focus on the positive aspects of their situation and despite the inevitably tough times that can arise, morale boosts can sometimes be found in the smallest of things.

-Jeans for Genes Day takes place on Friday 22 September.
+Jeans for Genes Day takes in September.
 You can find out more here.